 Who We Are

-Ignite Adult Learning Corporation is an education and training facility in Regina for adults (ages 16+) with multiple barriers to employment, including not having graduated from high school.
-Our mission is to empower our clients to reach their employment, education, and personal goals.
-We value all forms of diversity, and we strive to create safe and culturally responsive learning spaces for everyone.
-Our Fostering Learning and Marketable Employment Skills (FLAMES) program was first established in 1990 to provide GED (Generalized Education Development) preparation and workplace skill development.
-It has evolved over the years to meet changing workplace, education, and technology requirements.
+Ignite Adult Learning Corporation is an education and training facility in Regina, SK for adults (ages 16+) with multiple barriers to employment, including not having graduated from high school.
+While Ignite was first established in 1990 to provide GED preparation and workplace skill development, it has evolved over the years to become what it is today –– academic instruction at various levels with full wrap around services, including Indigenous learning.

-We believe that we have created an innovative, comprehensive, and adaptable program that meets our clients’ varying academic, psychosocial, and practical needs.
-We are looking forward to our continued evolution in the years ahead.
+We believe that we have created an innovative, comprehensive, and adaptable program that meets our students’ varying academic, psychosocial, and practical needs.
+We are looking forward to continued evolution in the years ahead.

 Our Partners